GoogleChrome/developer.chrome.com/site/en/blog/breakpoint-ux-redesign/index.md

 ---
 layout: "layouts/blog-post.njk"
-title: "How the new breakpoint sidebar pane helps you to get things done faster"
+title: “How the new Breakpoints sidebar helps you debug faster”
 authors:
   - kimanh
   - vaatika
-description: Breakpoints are at the heart of debugging.
-To ease common actions such as removing or disabling breakpoints, we’ve redesigned the breakpoint sidebar pane to allow actions to be achievable via one click.
+description: “To make it easier to perform common actions such as deleting or disabling breakpoints, we've redesigned the breakpoints sidebar so that you can perform them with a single click.”
-date: 2023-05-02
+date: 2023-04-11
-hero: 'image/tech-writer-will-create-one'
+hero: 'image/NJdAV9UgKuN8AhoaPBquL7giZQo1/SY5h3eWJ9kamVHVWE67H.jpg'
-alt: ''
+alt: 'Have a break during debugging with the new Breakpoints sidebar.'
 tags:
     - devtools-engineering
     - devtools